apache/db-jdo/README.txt

 - jpox
 The Reference Implementation for JDO 2.0 is JPOX.
 To run tck20 you must manually add the JPOX jar file and JPOX enhancer jar file to your local maven repository.
-Download version 1.1.0-beta-2 of both jars from http://www.jpox.org/docs/download.html and copy them to your local maven
+Download both jars from http://www.jpox.org/docs/download.html and copy them to your local maven repository, changing the version number to "SNAPSHOT": cp jpox-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-SNAPSHOT.jar cp jpox-enhancer-<version>.jar $HOME/.maven/repository/jpox/jars/jpox-enhancer-SNAPSHOT.jar
-repository:
-  cp jpox-1.1.0-beta-2.jar $HOME/.maven/repository/jpox/jars
-  cp jpox-enhancer-1.1.0-beta-2.jar $HOME/.maven/repository/jpox/jars

 - derby
 To use Derby as the datastore for tck20, download version 10.0.2.1 from http://incubator.apache.org/derby/derby_downloads.html and add derby.jar and derbytools.jar your maven repository.
 Rename them to include the version
 number: derby-10.0.2.1.jar and derby-tools-10.0.2.1.jar.
+NOTE!!
+Mac OSX users must ncomment derby.storage.fileSyncTransactionLog=true in tck20/test/conf/derby.properties.

 -------
 Remarks